-Well, it could be tempting, especially if you are a true lover of wood and different wood species, to try and mix all those extra beautiful wood species all together, under one single roof.
+Well, it could be tempting, especially if you are a true lover of wood and different wood species, to try and mix all those extra beautiful wood species altogether, under one single roof.
 However, as they say, too beautiful is not necessarily good, so make sure you are sticking to one or two, but never more wood species with the same, or similar colour scheme, undertones and grain.
 If you are a fan of wooden furniture, wooden counter and worktops and decorations, then be sure to follow the same rule.
 In addition, using the same species and colour scheme in the entire house, or for all areas of the place, will guarantee your place looking extra spacious and put together and more cohesive, not intimidating and overwhelming at all.
 If you still want to add some extra touch and spice out your space a bit more, then bet on different lengths and widths of the wooden planks, not different grains, colours and species.

 Highlight one or two rooms

 Drag some attention to one or two rooms of the house by complimenting them with wooden flooring (but always keep in mind the size and shape of your home and work with what you have).
-Sometimes, although we are a big wood flooring lovers, even we can admit that it looks classier and more elegant, if you install a wooden flooring in one or two rooms of the house only and stick to more simple and minimalistic design and choice.
+Sometimes, although we are a big wood flooring lovers, even we can admit that it looks classier and more elegant if you install wooden flooring in one or two rooms of the house only and stick to more simple and minimalistic design and choice.
 One or two “wooden” rooms of the house can be really effortless and smart decision, however you still have to make sure you are sticking to one main colour scheme and use similar colour palette for the rest of the rooms, no matter if your choice there is tiles, carpet, vinyl or whatever it might be.